gomorpheus/morpheus-docs/administration/plans_pricing/prices.rst

 Price sets combine Prices and then attach to Plans.
 Prices must be created prior to creating Price Sets, but it is recommended to review the Price Set Type options prior to creating Prices.

+Price Unit
-Price Unit:: Select the Price Unit to use for the Price Set.
+  Select the Price Unit to use for the Price Set.

   ..
 NOTE:: Only Prices configured with matching Price Units can be used in a Price Set.

     -  Minute
     -  Hour
     -  Day
     -  Month
     -  Year
     -  Two Year
     -  Three Year
     -  Four Year
     -  Five Year

 Types
   Price Set Types determine what prices the Set is composed of.